Rui-Pedro-Pires/42Inception/README.md

 ## Description

 Inception is a system administration project that I worked on to explore Docker and virtualization.
-I created a personal virtual machine running multiple services, each in its own Docker container.
 The goal was to build a small infrastructure with services like NGINX, WordPress, and MariaDB, while ensuring proper containerization, networking, and security practices.

 ## Features